Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 I found this recipe for chicken with honey and saffron on the Yummly website.
 I have simplified the list of ingredients and instructions and present the rewrite below:

-- 1 (4-pound) chicken, cut into 8 pieces, or 4 pounds chicken legs and thighs
+- 1 (4-pound) chicken, cut into 8 pieces, or 4 pounds of chicken legs and thighs

 - 3 tablespoons olive oil